 Make a Submission to the Parliamentary inquiry into a NSW Human Rights Act by 3 July 2026!

-It is absolutely critical that as many people and organisations as possible make a submission to the review.
+It is critical that as many individuals and organisations as possible make submissions in support of a Human Rights Act for our state.

 We are here to support you to make your voice heard!

-Submissions are due by 5.00pm on 3 July 2026 and should be uploaded here or emailed to: communityservices@parliament.nsw.gov.au
+Submissions are due by 5.00pm on 3 July 2026.

 To assist you in making a submission, here are some very useful resources, including where you can find many case studies that show how Human Rights Acts are working to deliver concrete benefits in people’s everyday lives.